Have a question about Data Analytics or want more information? Let us know.

 The Data Analytics major is one of the first of its kind for a major research institution in the nation.
 Data analytics applies fundamental scientific principles to analyze large, complex data sets.
 This rapidly growing field needs practitioners with expertise that cuts across core disciplines of computer science, mathematics and statistics, and highly developed critical thinking, problem-solving and communication skills.
 It is a uniquely interdisciplinary major with academic partnerships rarely found in other majors.
 The major is co-directed by the Department of Statistics and the College of Engineering's Department of Computer Science and Engineering.

-Data analytics majors receive a BS from the Arts and Sciences, but specialize in specific areas through curricular partnerships with the College of Engineering, the College of Medicine and the Fisher College of Business.
-Current specializations include Business Analytics, Biomedical Informatics and Computational Analytics.
+Data analytics majors receive a BS from the Arts and Sciences, but specialize in specific areas through curricular partnerships with the College of Engineering, the College of Medicine, the College of Public Health, and the Fisher College of Business.
+Current specializations include Biomedical and Public Health Analytics, Business Analytics, Computational Analytics, Data Vizualization, and Social Science Analytics.

 Call for the following:

 • Exploring and/or declaring a major

 • Applying to graduate